Fumio Kishida: Foreign relations

 In 2017, while serving as foreign minister, Kishida pressured China to push North Korea towards denuclearization.
 During the race for the leadership of the LDP, Kishida also addressed the issue of Japanese abductees by North Korea and supported a summit between Japan and North Korea to end the issue.
 Kishida also took a stronger stance than other contenders regarding China and North Korea, saying that Japan should strengthen its defenses, while at the same time recognizing that there is a clash between authoritarianism and democracy in the region, especially with regard to the status of Taiwan.

-In May 2022 Fumio Kishida requested that the German government remove Statue of Peace in Berlin, a variant of the Statue of Peace, in Berlin.
+In May 2022, Kishida requested that the German government remove Statue of Peace in Berlin, a variant of the Statue of Peace, in Berlin.
 The request caused considerable controversy in South Korea.